isomerpages/gb-assist/pages/solutionrepo/solution100.md

 permalink: /productivity-solutions-grant/solutionrepo/solution100
 ---

+### Vendor Information
+There is no pre-approved vendor.
+You may find your own, as all vendors qualify.

 ### Description

 A ride-on carpet cleaning machine provides deep cleaning extraction technologies, with liquid solution to remove embedded dirt and debris for carpet flooring.